 Grapes-Grapes tend to start to ripen in the summer, but the grape season goes into the early fall as well.
 So there is still plenty of time to harvest grapes to make wine or jellies.

 Green Beans-Green beans taste their best during the summer and fall months and can grow anywhere around the country.

-Limes and Lettuce-This fruit and vegetable grows better in the fall in warmer climates.
-Now, it does not mean they can’t grow in cooler climates, but just keep in mind if you do decide to grow these, that it is harder to grow in colder climates.
+Limes and Lettuce-This fruit and vegetable grow better in the fall in warmer climates.
+Now, it does not mean they can’t produce in colder climates, but just keep in mind if you do decide to raise these, that it is harder to grow in colder climates.

 Pumpkins-Pumpkins are mostly a winter plant, but they come into season normally in September just in time for Halloween and Thanksgiving pumpkin pies.

 There are still lots of fruits and veggies that can be planted in the early part of the year that will be ready for harvest by the fall or winter.